kal-kyokya/kal-kyokya/upWork/Chercheur pour une plateforme d'innovation mondiale/Researcher Notebook.md

    Giving life to both porject's website is a must-have feature to integrate over time.<br />

 🔹 **Knowledge extraction, possible adaptation / experiment:**
-   The way in which the mouse is animated to split itself into 3 distinct parts moving at different speeds and tracing/tracking the user's moving across the viewport did something to me.
+   The way in which the mouse is animated to split itself into 3 distinct parts, moving at different speeds, and tracing/tracking the user's moving across the viewport did something to me.
 Impressed, surprised, pleased, intrigued, inspired?.<br />
-   I thought Plato's Tripartite Soul (Logos-Ethos-Pathos), Pathos leading the way, Ethos following and Logos closing the loop.
+   I thought: "Plato's Tripartite Soul" (Logos-Ethos-Pathos), Pathos leading the way, Ethos following and Logos closing the loop.
 The Truth comes last, though it's not the least.<br />
-   I mean, getting to philosophize in the middle of "work" truly is an effect I would love to have on people who would visit Futtech.
+   I mean, getting to philosophize in the middle of "work" truly is an effect I would love to have on the people who will visit Futtech.
 I want my creations to have depth.
-The kind of depth that pierces people's soul and brings out thoughts, feelings, bodily sensations and has their intuition inform them of the beauty, meaning, value, time and effort encapsulated in my work, Ameen.
+The kind of depth that pierces people's souls and brings out thoughts, feelings, bodily sensations and has their intuition inform them of the beauty, meaning, value, time and effort encapsulated in my work, Ameen.

 ## Idea 28 - Dec.
 9, 2025